library(tidyverse)

 # `Avg Monthly GB Download` <dbl>, `Unlimited Data Plan` <chr>,

-, uses the same idea asR
+DAXwe useIF(), uses the same idea asR

-= IF('Databel - Data'[Churn Label]="Yes",1,0) Churned
+Churned = IF('Databel - Data'[Churn Label]="Yes",1,0)

 Calculate churn Rate